 - Northburn 100 Ultra Mountain Run (New Zealand)

 - Tor des Geants (Italy)

 - Grand Raid Reunion (Diagonale des Fous)(Reunion Island, near Madagascar)

 - IMTUF (Idaho)

 Applications are available beginning on October 1st.
-We'll accept applications any time thereafter up until Nov 30th.
+We'll accept applications any time thereafter up until Nov 23rd.
 The lottery will be the first weekend in December.
-The 140 selected runners will be notified immediately thereafter.
-Your billing information was collected at the time of application, and if selected in the lottery your entry fee will be billed using your payment information.
+The 152 selected runners will be notified immediately thereafter.
+Your billing information is collected at the time of application along with your $10 application fee, and if selected in the lottery your full entry fee will be billed using your payment information.

 A waiting list will be maintained after the field is full.
 If you are moved onto the starter's list from the wait list, you will be notified and will have two weeks to submit your entry fee.